glyph-cat/react-relink/docs/lifecycle.md

 # Lifecycle
 Sources can be initialized(hydrated), persisted and reset.

 Upon creating a new source, the `lifecycle.init` method will be called.
 This is the first hydration.
-Subsequent hydrations can be performed with the `useRehydrateRelinkSource` hook.
+Subsequent hydrations can be performed with the `useHydrateRelinkSource` hook.
 This can be useful, for example, when switching accounts and user preferences need to be rehydrated.
 If you attempt to use an ordinary "setState" to rehydrate a source, it will call the `didSet` lifecycle method, persisting the just-fetched data back to your server, which is unnecessary.

 Upon setting a state, the `lifecycle.didSet` method will be called while upon resetting a state, the `lifecycle.didReset` method will be called.
 You can either persist or reset data here.
 For example, persisting data into or removing it from localStorage.